bayunsystems/BayunSDK/README.md

 ## Bayun `S3Wrapper` SDK

-As the name suggests, it provides a wrapper SDK on top of AWS S3's original SDK, to make life easy for developers storing any part of their application data on S3.
+As the name suggests, it provides a wrapper on top of AWS S3's original SDK, to make life easy for developers storing any part of their application data on S3.
 It internally relies on BayunCoreSDK to do the actual locking or unlocking of objects, before uploading them to an S3 bucket, or after downloading them from a bucket respectively.
 The developer uses exactly similar API as provided by the original AWS S3 SDK, and the underlying calls take care of all encryption/decryption and key-management transparently, while keeping the user or enterprise IT in full control.
 The developer herself doesn't need to worry about any key-management, or even having any access to any customer data or encryption keys.
 For sample usage of the S3Wrapper SDK, see the BayunS3 TestApp below.

 #### iOS